-We also suggest Jepson's two other excellent books, To Fell A Tree and Knots at Work.
+We also suggest Jepson's three other excellent books, To Fell A Tree, Knots at Work, and (new!)
+Groundie.
 In addition, we recommend the ISA's excellent publication, The Art and Science of Practical Rigging by Peter Donzelli and Sharon Lilly.

-All four books are available onsite in Atlanta and in our website store.
+All five books are available onsite in Atlanta and in our website store.

 See for yourself!